 Visiting Chelsea Flower Show

 Cactus in the Great Pavilion

 Afterwards, we strolled past the many exhibitors selling everything from garden furniture, garden tools and sculptures to greenhouses.
 There was a variety of food and drinks to choose from around the grounds, but as you may expect, quite expensive.
-However, there were a number of lovely spots to enjoy a picnic, so if you’re on a budget, bring along your own food.
+However, there were several lovely spots to enjoy a picnic, so if you’re on a budget, bring along your own food.
 We treated ourselves to an ice cream and the obligatory Pimms as we took in the beautiful gardens.

+Visiting Chelsea Flower Show